 Chlamydia (say "kluh-MID-ee-uh") is an infection caused by bacteria.
-In many cases it is spread through sexual contact.
+In many cases, it's spread through sexual contact (sexually transmitted).
 It's treated with antibiotics.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.